jan3llam/TMDB_Laravel/README.md

 </p>

 ## Laravel Movies and TV Shows
-A website that is similar to TMDB which gives you info about movies,actors and tv shows
+A website that is similar to TMDB which gives you info about movies,actors and tv shows.